getbouncer/apidocs/card-scan/android-integration-guide/android-release-guide.md

 ## Installing to local maven

-* execute `./gradlew cardscan-ui:install` from the root of the repository.
+* execute `./gradlew install` from the root of the repository.

 ## Installing to BinTray